 - Sizing options – ranging from youth and small adult to extra large and XX-large adult

-- Safety – no components including additives that are listed in any Federal Regulatory Agency as being considered “unsafe”
+- Safety – no components including additives that are on the list in any Federal Regulatory Agency as being “unsafe”

 - Presence of a closure system – allowing re-open ability